Tai-Rocha/S_rubricaulis_bryophytes/README.md

 #####
-This a repo for Niche analysis for *S. rubricalis*
+This a repo for envirometal niche analysis for *S. rubricalis*